Confirmation is a wonderful journey.

 6th – 8th Grade families have two tracks from which to choose:

-- Wednesday Nights.
+- Wednesday Night Track.
 Small Groups gather weekly on Wednesday Evenings throughout the school year to receive instruction from a pastor, to interact as small groups, and to have fun within the larger group of peers.
 The year begins with a weekend retreat at Camp Wapo in late September.

-- Camp/COGS.
+- Camp Track.
 Small Groups attend a week at Camp Wapo where they are led by Wapo Counselors, but are placed in cabins based on their confirmation groups.
 The groups are pulled out of the regular Camping Program for 1.5 hours in the morning and 1.5 hours in the afternoon to receive Confirmation instruction from a pastor.
 The majority of the instruction is received during this intensive week.
-Small Groups meet with a confirmation mentor once a month at the church on Sunday afternoon (this is called COGS).
-Mentors are encouraged to gather the groups for additional meetings outside of church-organized COGS meetings.
+Small Groups meet with a confirmation mentor once a month at the church on Sundays.
+Mentors are encouraged to gather the groups for additional meetings outside of church-organized meetings.

 It’s All About Quests